 Each nominator was invited to make one proposal.
 ECF staff then researched and assembled portfolios of the nominees which were sent to the Jury in advance of the Jury meeting in November.
-The Jury select three laureates.
+The Jury then selected the laureates.

 2017 Award Jury

 An international, interdisciplinary Jury , chaired by ECF Director Katherine Watson, will convene in November to select next year’s laureates.